Dispute resolution procedure requirement under EMIR

 ESMA in its Questions and Answers on EMIR clarified dispute resolution requirements apply to the portfolio of outstanding OTC derivative contracts.
 Therefore as the relevant technical standards entered into force on 15 September 2013, the requirements apply to the portfolio of outstanding contracts as of such date.

-However, if the third country entity is established in a jurisdiction for which the Commission has adopted an implementing act (under Article 13 of EMIR), the counterparties could comply with equivalent rules in the third country (there are no at present such implementing acts on equivalency, however, the analysis are being carried out - on details see here).
+However, if the third country entity is established in a jurisdiction for which the Commission has adopted an implementing act (under Article 13 of EMIR), the counterparties could comply with equivalent rules in the third country.